Top-five flood event this spring? Or not?

 Early predictions

-“It’s not going to be as bad as Fargo wants us to believe,” Alan Wieser said, as our neighbors to the north are trying to fund a multi-million dollar diversion project.
+“It’s not going to be as bad as Fargo wants us to believe,” said Alan Wieser, as our neighbors to the north are trying to fund a multi-million dollar diversion project.

 “It’s a joke.
 It won’t be bad.
 Fargo bellers constantly about flooding,” said Dawn Anderson of Lidgerwood, shaking her head.